JohnGiorgi/DeCLUTR/README.md

     --include-package declutr
 ```

-During training, models, vocabulary, configuration and log files will be saved to `output`.
+During training, models, vocabulary, configuration, and log files will be saved to `output`.
 This can be changed to any path you like.

 > Note, we provide a second config, [`contrastive.jsonnet`](configs/contrastive.jsonnet) that requires slightly more configuration but leads to slightly better scores.